Be a Voice for Children: ADVOCATE!

 - Easily interact with people of all backgrounds and life experiences

-CASAs act as a communication link between the child and the "system.”
+CASA Volunteers act as a communication link between the child and the "system.”
 They are the constant advocate and supporter as the child navigates through the court system.
-Ultimately, the CASA strives to be see that the child’s outcome leads to a safe, loving, permanent home.
+Ultimately, the CASA Volunteer strives to be see that the child’s outcome leads to a safe, loving, permanent home.

-CASA trains and supports volunteer advocates to work one-to-one with foster children as they maneuver through the court system.
-The advocate gets to know the child well and investigates the child’s circumstances by speaking with adults involved with the child (family, teachers, social workers, caregivers, etc.).
-The advocate then writes a court report and presents it to the judge at the child’s hearing.
+Voices for Children trains and supports CASA volunteer advocates to work one-to-one with foster children as they maneuver through the court system.
+The volunteer gets to know the child well and investigates the child’s circumstances by speaking with adults involved with the child (family, teachers, social workers, caregivers, etc.).
+The volunteer then writes a court report and presents it to the judge at the child’s hearing.
 The goal is to help ensure that the child receives needed resources (educational, medical, emotional, etc.) and to ultimately help secure a safe, loving, permanent home for each child.

-New advocates complete 30 hours of classroom training prior to being matched with their CASA child.
+New volunteers complete 33 hours of training prior to being matched with a child in Baltimore County foster care.
 Most trainings are held in the evenings.
-Once the work begins, CASAs spend an average of seven to ten hours per month spending time with the child and researching the case.
-We ask for a one year minimum commitment.
-Most advocates become increasingly passionate about the mission of CASA and opt to continue working, sometimes for 5 or more years!
+CASA Volunteers spend an average of seven to ten hours per month spending time with their child and researching the case.
+Ideally, volunteers will follow their assigned child thought their time in foster care; however, we ask for a minimum commitment of one year.

 Across the United States there are over 350,000 children in foster care due to abuse and neglect, and approximately 600 of those children are from Baltimore County.
 Social Workers from the Department of Social Services in our county work with approximately twenty children and families each.
-Appointed juvenile attorneys have caseloads of 75 to 100 children each.
+Appointed juvenile attorneys have caseloads of 75 to 100 children or more each.
 The professionals involved are unable to provide children with the individualized attention they deserve.
-A CASA advocate, on the other hand, is assigned to the case of only one child or sibling group at a time.
-These advocates are often the one constant in the foster child’s life.
-As one advocate told her CASA child whose experience was that every adult in her life had abandoned her, "I’m not going anywhere!”
+A CASA volunteer, on the other hand, is assigned to the case of only one child or sibling group at a time.
+These advocates are often the one constant in the child’s life.
+As one volunteer told her CASA child, who felt that every adult in her life had abandoned her, "I’m not going anywhere!”

-The Judges and Magistrates who review foster care cases often feel that without the voice of a CASA, they do not have enough information to make the right decision about a child’s future.
-CASAs are able to thoroughly know each case.
-They will fully inform the Court about the needs of the child and his or her best outcome.
-The CASA is often the only consistent, caring adult in the life of a child in foster care and usually the one who can speak best to that particular child's needs and wants.
-Indeed, our advocates change lives.
-They are the one constant in the life of a child who has only the voice of the CASA to speak for them, one child at a time.
+The Judges and Magistrates who review foster care cases often feel that without the voice of a CASA volunteer, they do not have enough information to make the right decision about a child’s future.
+CASA Volunteers are able to thoroughly know each case.
+The CASA Volunteer is often the only consistent, caring adult in the life of a child in foster care.
+They are uniquely positioned to speak to that particular child's needs, wants, and best interests.

-We encourage all to consider joining the CASA family and becoming the voice for an abused or neglected child who needs an advocate!
+We encourage all to consider joining the Voices for Children family and become the voice for an abused or neglected child!